 • Instead of just marketing and selling, it shows that you are interested in meeting your customers’ needs.

-2. Cheatsheets are documents that offer a condensed explanation of a difficult subject.
+2. Cheatsheets: Are documents that offer a condensed explanation of a difficult subject.
 It would be beneficial to provide a downloadable cheat sheet to your users when they are working on something complex or tedious that takes some time to understand.
 This kind of quick assistance, which people can have at any time, might be a very effective lead magnet for TOFU-stage visitors as opposed to more in-depth content pieces for the BOFU.

-3. Guides.
-An in-depth downloadable guide is a great way to provide a thorough explanation of a subject that your target audience is interested in.
+3. Guides: An in-depth downloadable guide is a great way to provide a thorough explanation of a subject that your target audience is interested in.
 Guides are similar to eBooks, and they can work well when you use them as the nurturing stage of your funnel to educate prospective customers on why they should do business with you.

-1. Free tools.
+1. Free Tools.
 Tools make fantastic lead magnets because they can save your prospects time and help them discover important insights.
 If you lack the resources to create your own tool, consider putting together a resource that lists your favorite tools and where you can get them.

 2. Templates.
 A template can provide an outline or some starting point, so all the user needs to do is fill in the blanks.
 If you have a library of templates, consider giving away one of them as a teaser and asking for an email address in order to access the rest.

-3. Free trials are frequently used as B2B lead magnets because they are very effective.
+3. Free Trials are frequently used as B2B lead magnets because they are very effective.
 Customers are often willing to offer their personal contact details in exchange for the opportunity to test out a product or service for free.
 Consider restricting the duration of your free trial to 14 days.
 This will give your prospects ample time to evaluate the worth of your offering, and even if they decide not to stay with you, they will at least become a lead.

 lead capture page